KBryan/Web3-Gaming-Unity/README.md

 "A non-fungible token (NFT) is a unit of data stored on a digital ledger, called a blockchain, that certifies a digital asset to be unique and therefore not interchangeable.[1]
 NFTs can be used to represent items such as photos, videos, audio, and other types of digital files.
 However, access to any copy of the original file is not restricted to the buyer of the NFT.
 While copies of these digital items are available for anyone to obtain, NFTs are tracked on blockchains to provide the owner with a proof of ownership that is separate from copyright."

-<tim adds> In other words, for the first time in the history of computing, blockchains have unlocked both digital provenance and provable scarcity on otherwise infinitely reproducible digital assets.
+ In other words, for the first time in the history of computing, blockchains have unlocked both digital provenance and provable scarcity on otherwise infinitely reproducible digital assets.

 That's yuge.